 Casco Bay Tea Towel

-We create our Dye Sublimated Casco Bay Tea Towel with the those who love the fall in mind.
-Each of the towels are created one at a time using the dye sublimation process.
+We create our Dye Sublimated Casco Bay Tea Towel with those who love the fall in mind.
+Each of the towels is created one at a time using the dye sublimation process.
 The Dye-sublimation process works by penetrating the surface of the fabric with ink.
 Dye-sublimation printing yields beautiful and permanent colors that are embedded in the fabric, rather than printed on the surface.
-Images on fabric won't fade or crack even after multiple washings.
+Images on fabric won't fade or crack, even after washing multiple times.

 Perfect gift for people who love Casco Bay.
 With love from our studio in Westbrook, Maine.